jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 | ---------------------- | ------- |
 | [![DMT](dmt.webp)](https://en.wikipedia.org/wiki/Psychotria_viridis)       | [![Harmine](harmine.webp) ![Tetrahydroharmine](tetrahydroharmine.webp)](https://en.wikipedia.org/wiki/Banisteriopsis_caapi) |

+Ayahuasca is a psychoactive brew used by various indigenous groups in the Amazon.
+Incorporating ayahuasca as a sacrament, Santo Daime is a syncretic religion founded in Brazil in the 1930s.
+While traditional use of ayahuasca often emphasizes individual exploration, Santo Daime emphasizes group synchrony and communitas.[^turner2012]
+Participants aim to achieve harmony, love, truth, and justice not just for themselves but for the entire group.
+I've attended Santo Daime works for about two years and love it (as of Jan 2024).
+However, there are two areas that I think could be improved: gestures and sung harmonies.

+### Posture and Gesture

 Among many other effects, sensitivity to posture and gesture are greatly enhanced by [5-HT2A receptor agonists]({{< relref "psychoactive" >}}#serotonin) such as daime.[^garrison2016] I have made some study of static poses that align with